 The good news is that you get to choose exactly what you talk to people about!
 Isn’t that just awesome?

-It will give you work advantages, deepen your friendships, make your life more truthful and not least make your dates feel more alive and interesting!
+It will give you work advantages, deepen your friendships, make your life more truthful and last but not least make your dates feel more alive and interesting!